 If you watch any of the video this taser round looks pretty neat.
 But, there’s a reason that the dummy in the video is wearing a T-shirt.
 What happens if your burglar is wearing a leather coat or a thick jacket.
 It’s a neat, non-lethal round.
 But nobody in their right mind would have this without a backup option.

 Some criminals will run if they know a person is in the house.
 Some will run if you say you have a gun.
 Others will only run if you prove you have a gun and are willing to take a shot.

 Blanks take care of the third type, but you’re still in a pickle if they 1) stick around long enough to know nothing is hitting them or whatever object you are presumably pointing at when you fire the shotgun or 2) has a history of being shot at and therefore, came prepared to fight.

 8. Salt Rounds Shotgun

 I’ve heard stories of my great-grandfather having rock salt rounds around to run off unwelcome visitors.
-But with thick clothes on and more than a few paces between you, rock salt shotgun shells are not going to do much to stop a determined attacker.
+But with thick clothes on and more than a few paces between you, 12 gauge salt shot or salt rounds shotgun shells are not going to do much to stop a determined attacker.
 Sure, they may run because of the fear that your gun is loaded with something deadly.
 But once the truth is out against a home invader, you’re in trouble.

 7. Bean Bag Rounds

 Think the big, squishy chairs you had back in the 80s except smaller.
 The bean bag holds the whole load together and makes sure that it doesn’t penetrate your target.
 I have no doubt that these really hurt and will stop most people.
 I would not have enough confidence though to trust the life of my family members with this home defense shotgun shell as my only round.

 6. Flechette Rounds